accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS

-1. Access the font size settings for the platform: *Settings &gt; Accessibility &gt; Text display and size &gt; Larger font*.
+1. Access the font size settings for the platform: Settings &gt; Accessibility &gt; Text display and size &gt; Larger font.
-1. Activate the "Larger font size" button and increase the value of the font size (potentiometer at the bottom of the screen) until a magnification of 200% is reached (the maximum of the gauge allows a zoom greater than 200%, so the test can be limited to increasing the zoom using the penultimate position of the potentiometer).
+1. Activate the "Larger font size" button and increase the value of the font size (slider at the bottom of the screen) until a magnification of 200% is reached (the maximum of the gauge allows a zoom greater than 200%, so the test can be limited to increasing the zoom using the penultimate position of the slider).
 1. If necessary, restart the application to ensure that the parameter is taken into account by the application.
 1. Check that
-	- that all the texts in the interface have been enlarged;
+	- all the texts in the interface have been enlarged;
-	- that all the text in the interface remains legible and the functions usable;
+	- all the text in the interface remains legible and the functions usable;
 	- content has not disappeared;
 	- if any text has disappeared, that there is a method on the screen for displaying the text on demand (for example, by holding down an icon).
 1. If this is the case, the criterion is validated.

 ###### Android

-1. Access the font size settings for the platform: *Settings &gt; Accessibility &gt; Font size* (depending on the version of the platform, the access path may be different);
+1. Access the font size settings for the platform: Settings &gt; Accessibility &gt; Font size (depending on the version of the platform, the access path may be different);
-1. Increase the value of the font size (potentiometer at the bottom of the screen) until you reach a magnification of 200% (on some devices, the potentiometer gauge may be different and offer values that allow you to achieve a zoom greater than 200%, so check that the test is only carried out for a value of 200%).
+1. Increase the value of the font size (slider at the bottom of the screen) until you reach a magnification of 200% (on some devices, the slider gauge may be different and offer values that allow you to achieve a zoom greater than 200%, so check that the test is only carried out for a value of 200%).
 1. If necessary, restart the application to ensure that the parameter is taken into account by the application.
 1. Check that
-	- that all the texts in the interface have been enlarged;
+	- all the texts in the interface have been enlarged;
-	- that all the text in the interface remains legible and the functions usable;
+	- all the text in the interface remains legible and the functions usable;
 	- content has not disappeared;
 	- if any text has disappeared, that there is a method on the screen for displaying the text on demand (for example, by holding down an icon).
 1. If this is the case, the criterion is validated.